-Nvidia's Earnings Beat Estimates, Boosting Broader Market and AI Tokens
+AI-Linked Crypto Tokens Surge After Nvidia Sees 'Tipping Point'

 The beat comes as shares of the maker of chips that have fueled the artificial intelligence (AI) revolution surged more than 200% over the last year, taking the market cap of the company to nearly $1.7 trillion at one point, topping the value of tech giants Amazon and Google.
 The rally has been so hot that Goldman Sachs even called it "the most important stock on planet earth."

-The shares of the chipmaker rose nearly 7% in post-market trading on Wednesday, while S&P 500 futures gained slightly and bitcoin (BTC) was down 1.8%.
+The shares of the chipmaker rose more than 7% in post-market trading on Wednesday, while S&P 500 futures gained 0.5% and bitcoin (BTC) was down 1.2%.

 Disclosure

-Note: UPDATE (Feb.
-21, 23:40 UTC): Updates headline and story to reflect a surge in AI-linked token prices.